mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/enterprise/index.md

 ## Overview

-To upgrade Konvoy upgrade for DKP Enterprise, :
+To upgrade Konvoy for DKP Enterprise:

 1. Upgrade the Cluster API (CAPI) components
 1. Upgrade the core addons
 1. Upgrade the Kubernetes version

 Run all three steps on the management cluster (Kommander cluster) first.
 Then, run the second and third steps on additional managed clusters (Konvoy clusters), one cluster at a time using the KUBECONFIG configured for each cluster.
+If an AMI was specified when initially creating a cluster, you must build a new one with [Konvoy Image Builder][KIB] and pass it with `--ami.`

+<p class="message--note"><strong>NOTE:</strong> For pre-provisioned air-gapped environments, you must run <code>konvoy-image upload artifacts</code>.</p>

 For a full list of DKP Enterprise features, see [DKP Enterprise][dkpenterprise].

 <p class="message--note"><strong>NOTE:</strong> You must maintain your attached clusters manually.
-Review the documentation from your cloud provider for more information.
+Review the documentation from your cloud provider for more information.</p>

 ## Upgrade the CAPI components

 New versions of DKP come pre-bundled with newer versions of CAPI, newer versions of infrastructure providers, or new infrastructure providers.
 When using a new version of the DKP CLI, upgrade all of these components first.

 If you are running on more than one management cluster (Kommander cluster), you must upgrade the CAPI components on each of these clusters.

-Ensure your `dkp` configuration references the management cluster where you want to run the upgrade by setting the `KUBECONFIG` environment variable [to the appropriate kubeconfig file location][kubeconfig].
+<p class="message--warning"><strong>IMPORTANT:</strong>Ensure your `dkp` configuration references the management cluster where you want to run the upgrade by setting the `KUBECONFIG` environment variable [to the appropriate kubeconfig file location][kubeconfig].</p>

-<p class="message--note"><strong>NOTE:</strong> An alternative to initializing the KUBECONFIG environment variable is to use the <code>--kubeconfig=cluster_name.conf</code> flag, ensuring that Kommander upgrades on the workload cluster.</p>
+An alternative to initializing the KUBECONFIG environment variable is to use the <code>--kubeconfig=cluster_name.conf</code> flag.

 1. Run the following upgrade command for the CAPI components.